janhavi-ucb/juniper.github.io/index.md

 ## Testimonials

-We have shared our product with potential users, and have had encouraging feedback, including the following quotations from stakeholders at our primary partner organizations.
+We have shared our product with potential users, and have had encouraging feedback, including the following quotations from different users who participated in sharing their feedback.

-> *“Add feedback1”*
+> *“As a physician, I value patient privacy.
+Too much private information is accidentally provided on the internet for desperate patients looking for answers.
+Juniper is an outstanding product that allows people to seek answers without compromising privacy.”*
 >
-> *- Person1,organisation*
+> *- Person1*

 > *“Add feedback2”*
 >